 We can offer a no win no fee option only in certain circumstances.
 This would typically be in relation to settlement agreement negotiations and/or debt collection work and is based on the sums we recover over and above that already offered.
 Our fees would be from 15% – 25% plus VAT on the additional sum recovered and this would be assessed on a case by case basis.

 This is offered for commercial clients requiring regular work or those cases that may progress for several months.
-Here we will assess the work and costs of those works and set a monthly pay plan around this over often a 12 month period (subject to consent) which can be terminated with notice so long as all payments are at that stage brought up to date.
+Here we will assess the work and costs of those works and set a monthly payment plan around this over often a 12 month period (subject to consent) which can be terminated with notice so long as all payments are at that stage brought up to date.
 The retainer will either be a fixed sum to include all agreed work and advice, or it will simply be interim payments towards a final bill.
 This will be specifically agreed in the client care letter and explained before engagement.

 Employment Work undertaken